Laohu Valley Reserve: Flora and fauna

 The grasslands of Laohu Valley occur on the lower-lying flat areas, with karroid shrubs on the rocky hill slopes on Karoo dolerite making up roughly 40% of the total area.
 Fairly dense stands of shrubs and trees occur along rivers and in ravines.
 Extensive stands of closed, dense Acacia karoo woodlands are found along stretches of the Orange River.

 A South China tiger stalking a herd of blesbuck at Laohu Valley Reserve.

 The Laohu Valley Reserve is known to breed South China tigers (Panthera tigris amoyensis).
 At the end of 2015, there were 20 wild individuals living in the reserve, representing about 20% of the world's population of this critically endangered subspecies.
 Two cubs were among those individuals.
 However, in February 2016, one of the two South China tiger cubs born in late 2015 died, leaving 19 South China tigers in the reserve.
 At some point in that year, the South China tigers made a quick recovery with the birth of six healthy cubs at Laohu Valley Reserve, most of which are confirmed to be males.
 Three cubs were born to Madonna: Hunter, Ivan, and Jay.
 Two cubs to Cathay: Felix and Gilbert.
 And one cub to Princess known as K, although the cub's gender has yet to be determined.

-Other than tigers, predators such as African wild dogs (Lycaon pictus), lions (Panthera leo), African leopards (Panthera pardus pardus), spotted hyenas (Crocuta crocuta), cheetahs (Acinonyx jubatus), Nile crocodiles (Crocodylus niloticus), African wildcats (Felis silvestris), caracals (Caracal caracal), bat-eared foxes (Otocyon megalotis megalotis) and black-backed jackals (Canis mesomelas), and herbivorous mammals such as Blesbuck, and plains zebras (Equus quagga), live within the reserve too.
+Other than tigers, predators such as African wild dogs (Lycaon pictus), lions (Panthera leo), African leopards (Panthera pardus pardus), spotted hyenas (Crocuta crocuta), cheetahs (Acinonyx jubatus), Nile crocodiles (Crocodylus niloticus), African wildcats (Felis silvestris), caracals (Caracal caracal), bat-eared foxes (Otocyon megalotis megalotis) and black-backed jackals (Lupulella mesomelas), and herbivorous mammals such as Blesbuck, and plains zebras (Equus quagga), live within the reserve too.
 It is also home to birds such as crested guineafowl (Guttera pucherani), Egyptian geese (Alopochen aegyptiaca) and South African ostriches (Struthio camelus australis).

 The prey menus of tiger and lion are similar.
 The South China tigers prey on blesboks (Damaliscus pygargus phillipsi), springboks (Antidorcas marsupialis), gemsboks (Oryx gazella), black wildebeest (Connochaetes gnou), blue wildebeest (Connochaetes taurinus), common elands (Taurotragus oryx), impalas (Aepyceros melampus), waterbucks (Kobus ellipsiprymnus), common warthogs (Phacochoerus africanus) and bushman rabbits.

 In 2013, in partnership with the Endangered Wildlife Trust (EWT), two male South African cheetahs (Acinonyx jubatus jubatus) were relocated by being taken from the Amakhala Game Reserve and released into the Laohu Valley Reserve.
 It is noted to be first time that wild cheetahs have been reintroduced to the Free State after a hundred years of regional extinction.
 In early 2016, an adult female South African cheetah was introduced to the reserve.
 Three wild cheetah cubs were born in Laohu Valley Reserve in February 2017, the first cheetahs born in the wild in the Free State since their disappearance from the province over a century ago.